icesat2py/icepyx/doc/source/tracking/paper.md

   - name: Learn2Pheonix
     affiliation: 13

 # Note: first three authors are driving the publication.
 Additional contributors/authors are listed in alphabetical order by last name.
-Anyone who also contributes to preparing (including reviewing) the JOSS submission will be moved into ABC order after the first three and before the non-publication contributors to icepyx.
+Anyone who also contributes substantially to preparing the JOSS submission will be moved into ABC order after the first three and before the non-publication contributors to icepyx.
+Non-responsive coauthors will be removed from the list since their permission to be included was not granted.

 affiliations:
  - name: University of New Hampshire, USA